 Capture One has several options for Grid overlays to help composition when cropping images.
 Capture One has a separate Guides feature as well, but that’s a customizable option intended for studio use, and different to what we’re talking about here.
 The default Grid setting is a simple 3 x 3 arrangement but there are plenty more options including a Fibonacci Spiral (similar to a Golden Spiral) and a grid based on the Golden Ratio as an aid to the placement of the motif.

 The options are only available from the Preferences (Capture One > Preferences), you can’t select them via a shortcut.
 Before putting in a support case to Phase One, the absence of a memorable shortcut is due mainly to there being several options there to display them, though it likely could be done.
 From the Preferences’ Crop dialog under Grid, select the When Grid and Guides On option from the menu.
-Next, turn the grid on in the viewer; from the main menu select View > Show Grides and Guides or hit the Show Grids and Guides icon the main tool bar.
+Next, turn the grid on in the viewer; from the main menu select View > Show Grides and Guides or hit the Show Grids and Guides icon in the main tool bar.
 This will allow you to see the choices on-screen as you select them from the Grid Type menu in the aforementioned Crop dialog.

 10 Applying a Crop